Signed in as:

 Some of his phrases have become commonplace.
 Corruption is the misuse of public office for private gain.
 Fry big fish.
 Corruption equals monopoly plus discretion minus accountability.

-This 7-minute video (one in English, one in Spanish) shows how his model is used by the United Nations Development Programme for Latin America and the Caribbean to organize its multifaceted anti-corruption program.
+This 7-minute video (one in English, one in Spanish) shows how his model is used to organize practical anti-corruption efforts.

 His work was used in China after President Xi took power to guide the anti-corruption strategy (http://roll.sohu.com/20130324/n370042755.shtml; https://www.theglobalist.com/chinas-battle-against-corruption-gets-serious/).
-However, his personal involvement in China, in workshops hosted by the Central Commission for Discipline Inspection, conveyed the message of less repression and more learning from successes within China (https://www.scmp.com/comment/insight-opinion/article/2051133/china-should-champion-its-anti-corruption-success-stories).
+However, his personal involvement in China, in workshops in Central Commission for Discipline Inspection, conveyed the message of less repression and more learning from successes within China (https://www.scmp.com/comment/insight-opinion/article/2051133/china-should-champion-its-anti-corruption-success-stories).

-The Culture and Development Manifesto, Oxford University Press, 2021.
-With inspiring examples from around the world, Bob shows how to take account of cultural diversity in economic and political development.
-Here is the concluding chapter, used with the permission of Oxford U.P.
-“Rethinking Culture and Development”.
+The Culture and Development Manifesto shows how to take account of cultural diversity in economic and political development, with inspiring examples from around the world.
+Details under Books..
+Here is the concluding chapter: “Rethinking Culture and Development”.

 A conversation on the book: https://youtu.be/arHUcnGUhUI